 This course introduces the production of a wide variety of classical and modern cakes suitable for restaurants, retail shops and large-scale production.
 Emphasis is placed on classic cakes using the methods of mixing, filling, glazing and icing.
-Upon completion, students should be able to prepare, assemble and decorate gelatin-based and layered torts and cakes such as Bavarian, Dobos and Sacher.
+Upon completion, students should be able to prepare, assemble and decorate gelatin-based and layered tortes and cakes such as Bavarian, Dobos and Sacher.

-BPA 150 Artisan & Specialty Bread 1 6 4
+BPA 150 Artisan & Specialty Bread